jaegertracing/documentation/content/docs/next-release/sampling.md

 ## Collector Sampling Configuration

 Collectors can be instantiated with static sampling strategies (which are propagated to the respective service if configured with Remote sampler) via the `--sampling.strategies-file` option.
-This option requires a path to a json file which have the sampling strategies defined.
+This option requires a path to a json file which defines the sampling strategies.

+If no configuration is provided, the collectors will return the default probabilistic sampling policy with probability 0.001 (0.1%) for all services.

-Example `strategies.json`
+Example `strategies.json`:
 ```json
 {
   "service_strategies": [